Covid-19 Methodology

 COVID-19 Risk Levels are a subjective assessment by our analysts based on the following guidelines:

-COVID-19 Infection | International Travel | Domestic Situation | |
+International Travel | Domestic Situation | |

-Extreme | Extremely high infection rates | Only essential international travel allowed; onerous entry requirements | Significant restrictions on activities; lockdown or curfew in place |
+Extreme | Only essential international travel allowed; onerous entry requirements | Significant restrictions on activities; lockdown or curfew in place |

-High | High to extreme infection rates | Severely restricted, but travel possible; entry requirements difficult for unvaccinated; vaccinated travellers from most locations can enter | Restrictions on some activities; partial lockdown or curfew in place; few restrictions for vaccinated |
+High | Severely restricted, but travel possible; entry requirements difficult for unvaccinated; vaccinated travellers from most locations can enter | Restrictions on some activities; partial lockdown or curfew in place; few restrictions for vaccinated |

-Medium | Medium to high infection rates | Some restrictions; travel possible from most locations; unvaccinated travellers face some difficult entry requirements; all vaccinated travellers can enter easily | Few restrictions on activities; no restrictions for vaccinated |
+Medium | Some restrictions; travel possible from most locations; unvaccinated travellers face some difficult entry requirements; all vaccinated travellers can enter easily | Few restrictions on activities; no restrictions for vaccinated, remaining restrictions might not be strictly enforced |

-Moderate | Moderate to medium infection rates | Few restrictions; travel possible from nearly all locations; all vaccinated travellers can enter easily | Limited or no restrictions on activities |
+Moderate | Few restrictions; travel possible from nearly all locations; all vaccinated travellers can enter easily | Limited or no restrictions on activities |

-Low | Low to high infection rates or no new cases | Limited or no restrictions; travel possible from all locations and all travellers can enter easily | Limited or no restrictions on activities |
+Low | Limited or no restrictions; travel possible from all locations and all travellers can enter easily | Limited or no restrictions on activities |

 In addition, we describe COVID-19 Risk Levels as: